sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-monitoring.md

 #### Filter monitors

+A monitor refers to any entity monitored by **MetricsHub** within the scope of the main configured resource.
+This could represent both logical entities, such as processes or services running on a system, volumes or storage pools on storage systems, or physical devices like physical disks.

+When dealing with large volumes of data, such as concerns about metrics cost or the amount of data stored over time, **MetricsHub** offers a way to control which monitors are included or excluded during data collection, helping to limit the amount of data collected based on customer needs.

-**MetricsHub** allows you to filter which monitors are included or excluded during data collection.
-Configure monitor filters using the `+` character for inclusion and the `!` character for exclusion.
+You can configure monitor filters using the `+` character to include specific monitors and the `!` character to exclude them, providing flexibility in managing the data being collected.

+To identify the specific monitor type you wish to include or exclude, refer to the [`Connector`](../metricshub-connectors-directory.html) responsible for reporting the monitors.
+The monitor type is listed in the `Type` column of the table that details the collected metrics.
+For example, see the [WindowsOS Metrics](../connectors/windows.html#metrics) page.

+However, it is not recommended to disable the monitoring of critical devices such as batteries, power supplies, CPUs, Fans, and memories, as doing so could result in missing essential health or performance data.

 ##### Monitor filters configuration `monitorFilters`